LordDemonos/Quarm.Guide/README.md

 If you ask me, the first 3 are the biggest contributors to stability.
 Hopefully we can lessen these crashes and work towards fixing the rest over time.

 ## Part 2: Installing Optional Textures and Effects
-This step is optional, but you can install various texture packs and visual effects to enhance the game's appearance.
+You can install various texture packs and visual effects to enhance the game's appearance.

 #### Classic HD Textures
 Download Link: https://wiki.project1999.com/EQ_Classic_HD#The_Al.27Kabor_Project_version: